ggarra13/mrv2/docs/DEVELOPMENT.md

 	runmeq.sh
 		Main script to build just mrv2 once runme.sh was run.
-		Fast way to do iterations on mrv2's source code. runmet.sh
+		Fast way to do iterations on mrv2's source code. runme2.sh
+		Main script to build mrv2 and tlRender. runme3.sh
 		Main script to build mrv2, tlRender and FLTK all of which change often.
+In order to use this script, you must manually use git to pull the latest FLTK (or whatever tag you want to build against). runme4.sh
-In order to use this script, you must manually use git to pull the latest tlRender or FLTK (or whatever tag you want to build against).
+		Main script to build mrv2, tlRender, FLTK and pyFLTK all of which change often.
+In order to use this script, you must manually use git to pull the latest FLTK (or whatever tag you want to build against).

 	CMakeLists.txt